Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 Apply a thin glue line along the edge of your piece

 Apply a thin glue line along the edge of your piece with glue sticks.
 It avoids the areas where you want to backstitch.
+This will make doing flat back stitch easy.

 Less is better!
 Start small; you can always add more.
 Remember, you can’t remove excess glue once applied.
 Allow the glue to dry slightly before positioning your pieces.